Skip to main content

 What are alternatives to Wo Hop in New York City?

 • Within Chinatown, there are several Cantonese and dim sum options at a similar price point.
 For OAD-recognised Cheap Eats in the city, Wo Hop's 2025 ranking of #379 places it above most of its immediate neighbours.
-If you want to step up significantly in price and format, Masa and Atomix represent the leading of the New York City fine-dining tier, but they are a different category entirely.
+If you want to step up significantly in price and format, Masa and Atomix represent the best of the New York City fine-dining tier, but they are a different category entirely.
 For a broader view of where to eat in the city, see our full New York City restaurants guide.

 Can I eat at the bar at Wo Hop?

 • Seating configuration data is not available in our current records for Wo Hop.
-Given the format , a Cantonese counter-service and table-service operation in Chinatown , bar seating in the cocktail-bar sense is unlikely to be the primary format.
+Given the format, a Cantonese counter-service and table-service operation in Chinatown, bar seating in the cocktail-bar sense is unlikely to be the primary format.
 Expect table seating; confirm directly with the venue if seating type matters to your visit.

 Does Wo Hop handle dietary restrictions?